Shaina-Z/Git-Cookin-/README.md

 # Git-Cookin
 ## Game Description
    Git Cookin' is a high-paced, single-player educational game where you fulfill food orders by using Git commands.
+Fulfill as many orders as you can before the time runs out, so Git Cookin'!
 ## Developers
    - Shaina Zaccagnino (shainaz@udel.edu)
    - Axel Rodriguiez-Leon (axelarl@udel.edu)